crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

     + Handle file not found in yield_data_by_id
     + Strip spaces from csv keys

+## Thursday 20211216-1030 - 20211216-1045: 15 minutes

+    + Check whether we can attach a tmux inside a jupyterlab terminal Yes we can

+We have at least 1-2 months of development before we can consider the package production ready.

+We should get the backend working first.

+    + Experiment with using a multiprocessing queue to run a worker

+    runner
+    _ worker

+I actually like runner better than worker now.

 # Schedule

+    Put job on runner_queue or run_queue or worker_queue or automation_queue

+    Prepare run folder using prepare_batch_folder

+    Define POST /a/{automation_slug}.json

     Get forms working using multiprocessing queue for the self contained server POST /a/{automation_slug}.json